-Monitor & Observability
+Monitor & Observability @node-llm/monitor

 Production observability for NodeLLM.
 Track costs, latency, token usage, and debug LLM interactions in real-time.